larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 Known Issues
 ------------
 - When the document is converted from one EOL type to another in Notepad++, the clipboard text aren't updated
-- Drag and drop of text from MultiClip Viewer could do with better visual cues
+- Drag and drop of text from MultiClip Viewer could do with better visual cues.
+Use OLE drag/drop as per scintilla's ScintillaWin.cxx::startDrag()
 - When keymapping of paste is changed from Ctrl-V or Shift-Insert to something else, MultiClipboard will not be able to hook into the paste operation.
 This is a limitation of Notepad++, because it does not notify plugins of paste operations nor expose its shortcut mappings to plugins
-- For auto copy selected text, text is only copied after text is selected, then deselected.
-This is the current implementation logic to allow for pasting over selected text.
-Should make it more intuitive instead

 Possible Todos
 --------------